Skip to main content

 These tags live inside your company’s financial documents, invisibly.
 But software can parse them, check them, and feed them into dashboards or audit tools in seconds.

 You can also combine tags from multiple taxonomies, depending on the rules you need to comply with.
 For example, the European Securities and Markets Authority (ESMA) mandates XBRL for annual financial reports under the ESEF format.
-The Corporate Sustainability Reporting Directive (CSRD) require it for sustainability reports.
+CSRD requires it for sustainability reports.
 Because XBRL is used by regulators, banks, investors, and auditors, it acts as a common language for all stakeholders.

 Everyone sees the same numbers, and everyone knows what those numbers mean.

-If you want to explore how digital tagging works in practice, EFRA’s workstream on digital tagging is a great resource.
-And if you want to break down what is XBRL is in practice, check What is XBRL filling?.
+If you want to understand how digital tagging works in practice, EFRAG’s workstream on digital tagging is a great resource.
+And if you want to break down what XBRL filing involves in practice, see our guide: What is XBRL filing?

-If you’re reporting under EU regulations, you’ll encounter XBRL soon.
-And it’s particularly relevant to companies that fall under CSRD, which is part of commitment to ensure ESG goals are met by the fillers.
-If you’re uncertain about whether your company is one of them, here is the latest timeline with updates to recent proposed changes by authorities: CSRD Timeline and Reporting Framework.
+If you’re reporting under EU regulations, you’ll encounter XBRL.
+It’s particularly relevant to companies that fall under CSRD, which is part of a commitment to ensure ESG goals are met by filers.
+If you’re uncertain whether your company is in scope, here is the latest timeline with updates: CSRD Timeline and Reporting Framework.

-- ESEF (European Single Electronic Format) annual reports
+• ESEF (European Single Electronic Format) annual reports — EU-listed companies.

 So instead of creating a separate report just for machines, you tag the same report that your investors and board members see.